 Our gun trust was prepared for us by Jim Willi, a very experienced Texas gun trust attorney who has prepared gun trusts for thousands of law-abiding gun owners, collectors, hunters, and competition shooters.
 He is the gun trust attorney recommended by many of the largest and most successful Class 3 dealers in the United States.
+In addition, he is the attorney that the Texas State Rifle Association invited to speak to its members about gun trusts at the upcoming TSRA 2017 Annual Meeting.
 No matter what state you live in, you can benefit from his extensive gun trust experience with our 50-state ATF 41F compliant gun trust.

 Enter your full legal name (first, middle, and last) as it appears on your driver's license, and your state and county of residence.

 Enter the full legal name (first, middle, and last) of the person or persons who will be entitled to inherit the gun trust property when you die.